Terms and Conditions

 - Cancellation Fee is $75.00.

-- Materials Fees: Materials fees will be charged to all students based on materials used in each class, and are in addition to tuition.
-In some cases, instructors might also require that you bring certain materials and tools with you.
-Materials fees are to be paid in full upon the last day of your workshop.
-Materials fees typically range from $15.00 to $115.00.
+- Materials and Studio Fees: Materials and studio fees are charged to students based on studio usage and materials Touchstone is providing at the request of the instructor.
+Additionally, some instructors may also require that you bring certain materials and tools with you, in which case a list will be provided.
+Final cost of these fees will be posted two weeks prior to the workshop and must be paid in full at or before check-in.
 It is possible for fees to be less or more than the range indicated depending on the workshop.
-Note: Materials fees for all Youth Workshops are included in the cost of tuition.
+Note: Materials fees for all Youth Workshops, Date Nights, and Sampler Workshops are included in the cost of tuition.

 Student Safety Guidelines